Kettlebells Vs Dumbbells: Which Is Better For Building Muscle?

-In fact, one of my favorite exercises is kettlebell swings and I credit that with getting some of my clients into their best ever shape.
+In fact, kettlebell swings are one of my favourite exercises and I credit them with getting some of my clients into their best ever condition.

-But dumbbells win when it comes to increasing strength.
+But dumbbells win when it comes to pure strength gains.

-Heck, kettlebells, dumbbells, barbells, resistance bands, machines, squat racks, Smith machines (yes, despite the fact that clueless broscientists like to hate on them) all of them are useful tools which have a place in my gym.
+Kettlebells, dumbbells, barbells, resistance bands, machines, all of them have a well deserved place in my gym.

 If you enjoyed this post on the benefits of kettlebells vs dumbbells for building muscle, jump onto my email list below for more free tips as they get written.